-The following discussion describes how we use different elements of compensation to achieve the objectives of our executive compensation program and how we determined the amounts of each component of compensation paid to our named executive officers for the fiscal year ended January 31, 2017.
-(Reference to fiscal years in this Proxy Statement refers to the year ended January 31 of that year.)
-This information should be reviewed in conjunction with the data and associated narrative provided in the Fiscal 2017 Summary Compensation Table, Fiscal 2017 Grants of Plan-Based Awards Table and other tables that follow.
-For fiscal 2017, the following individuals were our Named Executive Officers:
+The following discussion describes how we use different elements of compensation to achieve the objectives of our executive compensation program and how we determined the amounts of each component of compensation paid to our named executive officers for the fiscal year ended January 31, 2018.
+(Reference to a fiscal year in this Proxy Statement refers to the year ended January 31 of that year.)
+This information should be reviewed in conjunction with the data and associated narrative provided in the Fiscal 2018 Summary Compensation Table, Fiscal 2018 Grants of Plan-Based Awards Table and other tables that follow.
+For fiscal 2018, the following individuals were our Named Executive Officers: